arbwasisi/AI-Programming-with-Python-Udacity-project/README.md

 - Train the image classifier on the dataset
 - Use the trained classifier to predict image content

-[This is the html file for my notebook]{file:///Users/arsensei99/Desktop/Udacity/AI%20w:%20Python/Image%20Classifier%20Project.html}

 The repo is mainly composed of modules that run on the commandline.

 In `utils.py`, I create the command line input arguments and instructions for the users to follow